Many years ago my Dutch friend Kien gave me this recipe for Dutch Apple Pie.

 ½ cup apricot jam

-Soak dried fruit in rum.
+Soak dried fruit in rum, preferably overnight.
 Pre-heat oven to 160C.
 Mix butter and sugar until light and fluffy in food processor or with electric beaters.
 Mix in flour until well mixed and sticking together.
-Tip out, form into a fat log and refrigerate for about 30 mins wrapped in plastic wrap.
+Tip out, form into a log and refrigerate for about 30 mins wrapped in plastic wrap.
 Cut log into three.
-Cut off slices and use to press all over the bottom of a buttered 30 cm spring-form pan.
+Cut off slices and use about one third to press all over the bottom of a buttered 30 cm spring-form pan.
 Bake for 20-30 mins till golden then cool.

 Filling: Turn oven up to 170°C. Mix apples with sugar and cinnamon.
-Line sides of cake tin with another third of the shortbread.
-It’s difficult to roll out so the easiest way is to cut off thin slices and press them onto the sides of the tin like a jigsaw puzzle.
-Drain dried fruit (keep rum), mix with apples and put into tin.
+Line sides of cake tin with about another third of the shortbread.
+It’s difficult to roll out, so the easiest way is to cut off thin slices and press them onto the sides of the tin like a jigsaw puzzle.
+Drain dried fruit (keep rum), mix with apples and spread evenly into tin.
 Use remaining shortbread to make strips and form a lattice to cover apples.
+You will need to roll out the dough for this.
 Pinch edges of the lattice onto the sides of the pie so it all joins up.
-Bake for 1¼ hours.
+Bake for 1¼ hours or until light golden over the top.
 Spoon rum through holes between the lattice.
-Paint lattice with heated and sieved apricot jam, using a pastry brush, which gives a nice glaze.
+Paint lattice with heated and sieved apricot jam, using a pastry brush.
 Cool thoroughly before removing sides of tin.
-Serve with whipped cream or pouring cream.
+Serve with whipped cream, pouring cream or vanilla ice cream.